jelkand/graphql-kata/server/graphql/README.md

     - Name
     - Creation Timestamp
   - Student Assignment
+    - ID
+    - Student ID
+    - Assignment ID
-    -
+    - Created At
+- We could probably actually skip the student assignment in the schema, it's only important when we start smashing data and relations around.
 - Once the model types are defined in GraphQL, we have to add them to our Query type.
 - The schema is the 'graph' portion of GraphQL.
 It defines the relationships between types.
+- I guess it's also the 'QL' in GraphQL.
+The takeaway-the schema is important.

 ### The Query
 - In order to get at our data, we have to add them to the Query, and define resolvers.
 - The resolver is the way in which we grab the data.
 With a traditional DB, we'd probably execute a query here.
 - Since we have a mock data store, we'll just use `lodash`.
 - Samples are provided for Student, we'll follow the example for Assignment and StudentAssignment.
-- For fun, let's add a student's full name
+- For fun, let's add a student's full name to the student schema, and resolve it by concatenating.
+- If we have lots of time, we can add in submissions to the model, and calculate a student's top score.

 ## Exercise 2: